This delicious Shrimp pasta recipe is featured on our Spinach Linguine bag! Simply delicious.

 Even when Dennis and I have spent the day working at Al Dente, the fact that we can head to the Lake House, which is only 5 minutes from our pasta factory, is an unbelievable luxury.
 To top it off, as long as we remembered to grab a bag of pasta, we can have dinner ready in about 10 minutes.

 Spring also means asparagus, so I decided to make a pasta dish using Al Dente Fettuccine with Shrimp and Asparagus.

 My college roommate, Mindy and her husband, Norman vacation every summer in Maine.
 Lobster feasts are the “norm” when Norman is in the kitchen.
 Here is one of his favorites!

 Recipe from our Lemon Chive Fettuccine bag.
 All of my kids have their designated favorite pasta dish named after them.
-Today, in celebration of my God Daughter’s graduation from Ferris State University, I would like to honor her by officially publishing Jenise’s Favorite!
+In celebration of my God Daughter’s graduation, I would like to honor her by officially publishing Jenise’s Favorite!

 It’s one of my 3 in 3 recipes.
 Three ingredients in just 3 minutes!
 Perfect for students or anyone in a hurry.
 I found all the ingredients I needed at the store: Al Dente Pasta, Garbanzo Beans, Broccoli, Almonds, Asian Dressing.